Introduction & Market Context

 Challenges & Limitations

-Talent War: There's a bidding war for people with RAG (Retrieval-Augmented Generation) and agent orchestration skills.
+The UK has a genuine shortage of AI engineers who can build secure agentic architectures.
+The bidding war for people with RAG and agent orchestration skills is real.
 A government report estimates this skills gap puts £400bn of growth at risk.
-Many companies end up relying on expensive external Systems Integrators.
+Most UK enterprises end up relying on expensive external systems integrators, which works but adds cost and timeline risk.

 Centripe